nerves-project/nerves/docs/User Interfaces.md

 Phoenix makes an excellent companion to Nerves applications by offering an easy to use, powerful framework to create user interfaces in parallel with Nerves device code.
 The easiest way to handle this is to layout your application as an Umbrella.
 Lets get started...

-First generate a new umbrella app
+First generate a new umbrella app.
+Called nervy in this case
 ```
-$ mix new umbrella --umbrella
+$ mix new nervy --umbrella
 ```

 Next lets create our sub applications for nerves and for phoenix

 ```
-$ cd umbrella/apps
+$ cd nervy/apps
 $ mix nerves.new fw --target rpi3
 ...
 $ mix phoenix.new ui --database sqlite